JaywonKoo17/JaywonKoo17.github.io/_pages/about.md

 ======
 -----------
 - [09/2024] Our paper "PropTest: Automatic Property Testing for Improved Visual Programming" is accepted to EMNLP 2024 Findings. 🎉
-- [03/2024] Our paper "Multi-Modality Multi-Loss Fusion Network" is accepted to NAACL 2024. 🎉
+- [03/2024] Our paper "Multi-Modality Multi-Loss Fusion Network" is accepted to NAACL 2024 (oral). 🎉
 - [12/2023] Our paper “Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities” is accepted to AAAI 2024. 🎉